-- 1. To receive the Directors' Report and the financial statements for the year ended 28 February 2021 with the report of the Auditor thereon. - 2.
-To approve the Directors' Remuneration Report for the year ended 28 February 2021. - 3.
-To approve the Director's Remuneration Policy - 4.
-To approve the payment of a dividend of 0.8p per share to be paid on 9 July 2021 - 5.
-To re-elect Hugh Aldous as a director. - 6.
-To re-appoint BDO LLP as auditor to the company to hold office from the conclusion of the annual general meeting of the company until the conclusion of the next general meeting at which financial statements are laid before the company. - 7.
+- 1. To receive the Directors' Report and the Financial Statements for the year ended 28 February 2022 with the report of the Auditor thereon. - 2.
+To approve the Directors' Remuneration Report for the year ended 28 February 2022. - 3.
+To approve the payment of a dividend of 0.3p per share to be paid on 15 July 2022 - 4.
+To re-elect Linda Bell as a director. - 5.
+To re-appoint BDO LLP as auditor to the company to hold office from the conclusion of the annual general meeting of the company until the conclusion of the next general meeting at which financial statements are laid before the company. - 6.
 To authorise the Audit Committee to determine the auditor's remuneration.